 Step 1: Dump Your Database on the Server

-to create a backup of your MySQL database.
+We will use mysqldump to create a backup of your MySQL database.

 Command: